orangeandbronze/jasperreports-utils/README.md

 	- Usually used with:
 		- `TimeLimitedDataSource`
 		- `CountLimitedDataSource`
-- [RepeatFirstBeanDataSourceProxy](https://github.com/orangeandbronze/jasperreports-utils/blob/master/src/main/java/com/orangeandbronze/jdbc/RepeatFirstBeanDataSourceProxy.java) (proxies a `java.sql.DataSource`) - This can be used outside of JasperReports, since it only relies on JDBC.
+- [RepeatFirstRowDataSourceProxy](https://github.com/orangeandbronze/jasperreports-utils/blob/master/src/main/java/com/orangeandbronze/jdbc/RepeatFirstRowDataSourceProxy.java) (proxies a `java.sql.DataSource`) - This can also be used outside of JasperReports, since it only relies on JDBC.